 SOLAR HEALTH UGANDA

-Solar Health Uganda (SHU) is an independent non-profit organization founded in 2017 and a subsidiary of the Kyosiga Community Christian Association for Development (KACCAD).
-SHU is a Ugandan-based nonprofit organization working with local and international organizations to address entrenched energy poverty and climate change.
+Solar Health Uganda (SHU) is an independent non-profit organization established in 2017, operating as a subsidiary of the Kyosiga Community Christian Association for Development (KACCAD).
+Committed to addressing entrenched energy poverty and combating climate change, SHU collaborates with local and international organizations to make a meaningful impact.

-Together with LTBLI and other partners, we are raising awareness about initiatives to benefit vulnerable communities and individuals living in extreme energy poverty.
-Through the program’s innovative model, we are helping existing social service organizations to improve their health, wellness, educational, economic, and environmental outcomes.
+Working alongside Let There Be Light International and various partners, we actively raise awareness about initiatives targeting vulnerable communities and individuals grappling with extreme energy poverty.
+Through our innovative program model, we strive to support existing social service organizations in enhancing health, wellness, education, economic, and environmental outcomes.

 In addition to our programmatic efforts, SHU serves as a consulting partner for esteemed organizations in Uganda and East Africa.
 Our extensive experience is rooted in data-driven programming and implementation.

 Join us in our mission to combat energy poverty, promote sustainable solutions, and create positive change in communities.
 Contact us to support these initiatives and be a part of the transformation.